 The History Taster Series is for students only (there are no sessions for parents & guardians).
-The exact timetable for the 2022 taster series has yet to be determined, but as a guide online sessions normally start at 16:30.
+Online sessions for this event will run as follows:

 If you are in (or were previously in) Care, please read about the Care Travel Fund (eligibility criteria apply).

 For students travelling a long way, limited accommodation is normally available at Christ's on the night before the taster series visit on a first come, first served basis.

 Comments from previous participants